act-rules/act-rules.github.io/_rules/form-field-label-is-descriptive-87e6e4.md

 #### Passed Example 1

-Label that is coded with the `label` element and describes the purpose of the associated element.
+The outcome of [Form field visual label is descriptive](https://act-rules.github.io/rules/1cd4da) is "passed", the outcome of [Form field accessible name is descriptive](https://act-rules.github.io/rules/e0ca31) is "passed".

 ```html
 <label for="fname">First name:</label>